Mobility-induced order in active XY spins on a substrate

-Again we have truncated up to the lowest order in $\theta$ and spatial gradients; $\tilde \Omega(c)$ is yet another function of $c$. { While we have constructed (\ref{theta-full}) and (\ref{c-curr}) by writing down all the rotation-invariant leading order terms, each term actually carries a simple physical interpretation. { The linear $\kappa\nabla^2\theta$ term in (\ref{theta-full}), and $D{\boldsymbol\nabla}c$ term in (\ref{c-curr}) are just the equilibrium spin relaxation and particle diffusion, respectively; $\kappa>0$ and $D>0$, respectively, are the spin stiffness and diffusivity.} The $\lambda$- and $\Omega(c)$-terms in (\ref{theta-full}) represent, respectively, active rotations of the spins in response to local gradients of $\theta$, and local spin concentration.
-The $\lambda_0$-term in (\ref{c-curr}) models particle currents in response to spatially nonuniform phases.} Gaussian noises $f_\theta$ and $f_c$ are white and conserved noises, respectively, with zero mean, and variances
+truncating up to the lowest order in $\theta$ and spatial gradients; $\tilde \Omega(c)$ is yet another function of $c$.
+While we have constructed (\ref{theta-full}) and (\ref{c-curr}) by writing down all the rotation-invariant leading order terms, each term actually carries a simple physical interpretation. { The linear $\kappa\nabla^2\theta$ term in (\ref{theta-full}), and $D{\boldsymbol\nabla}c$ term in (\ref{c-curr}) are just the equilibrium spin relaxation and particle diffusion, respectively; $\kappa,\,D>0$ are the spin stiffness and diffusivity respectively.} The $\lambda$- and $\Omega(c)$-terms in (\ref{theta-full}) represent, respectively, active rotations of the spins in response to local gradients of $\theta$, and local spin concentration.
+The $\lambda_0$-term in (\ref{c-curr}) models particle currents in response to phases nonuniformities, and is reminiscent of ``phase-dependent forces''~\cite{ramin-bennet}.
+The two signs of $\lambda_0$ for a given $\tilde\Omega(c)$ in fact remind us of contractile and extensile active matters~\cite{sriram-RMP}.
+Gaussian noises $f_\theta$ and $f_c$ are white and conserved noises, respectively, with zero mean, and variances

 consistent with $\theta$ and $c$ being, respectively, a non-conserved and a conserved variable.
 Writing $c({\bf x},t)=c_0 + \delta c({\bf x},t),\,\langle\delta c\rangle=0$, we obtain